 Illinois has been limited in its ability to replace personnel over the last several years.
-Currently, IDOT has been able to review its MCSAP program and identify positions to expand the program.
-Several positions were approved, 8 were filled during the past fiscal year.
-Illinois has included the projected staff to date in the number of personnel participating in MCSAP activities in both the Lead Agency and Sub recipient tables on the following page.
+Currently, IDOT has been able to review its MCSAP program and identify positions to enhance the program.
+Several Compliance Officer positions were approved and Illinois hopes to post and fill those within this fiscal year.
+Illinois did not include the projected new staff in the number of personnel participating in MCSAP activities in the Lead Agency table on the following page but did include their proposed salary in the budget.